 Kick off Reading with Morton FC

 Amount Awarded: £2000

-This project aims to engage reluctant readers through their passion for football.
-The librarian aims to offer a reader-engagement programme for a targeted group of pupils and their families, and work in collaboration with the local football club, Morton FC.
-The project plans to invite a writer and prominent figures from Morton FC to take reading ‘out of the library’ and have a book-related penalty shoot-out in the school.
-The project also plans to hold a family/pupil book monthly ‘match day’ meet-up in the library, with football players as Reading Ambassadors and tickets for a Morton FC game on completion of the programme.
+Using a passion for football helped the school library offer a reader-engagement programme which targeted a group of pupils and their families.
+Prominent figures from Morton FC collaborated with the school to take 'reading out of the library' and arrange a book-related penalty shoot out.
+A family/pupil book ‘match day’ meet-up is also held monthy in the library, with football players acting as Reading Ambassadors.
+Tickets for a Morton FC game are then offered on completion of the programme.